What is an OKR?

 FAQs

-1. What does OKR stand for and what is its purpose?
+1. What does OKR stand for, and what’s its purpose?

 OKR stands for Objectives and Key Results.
-It's a goal-setting framework designed to align a company's mission with specific, measurable goals.
-The purpose of OKRs is to bridge the gap between strategy and execution, helping teams focus on what truly matters and drive meaningful progress.
+It’s a goal-setting framework designed to connect a company’s mission with specific, measurable outcomes.
+The purpose is simple: bridge the gap between strategy and execution, so teams focus on what matters most and drive real progress.

-2. How are OKRs different from traditional goal-setting methods?
+2. How are OKRs different from traditional goal setting?

 3. What are the main components of an OKR?

-Objectives: Clear, inspirational goals that define what you want to achieve.
+- Objectives: Clear, inspiring goals that define what you want to achieve.

-Key Results: Measurable outcomes that track progress toward the objectives.
+- Key Results: Specific, measurable targets that show progress toward the objective.

-Initiatives: The projects and tasks that help achieve the key results.
+- Initiatives: The projects and tasks that push the key results forward.

 4. How many OKRs should a team or individual have?